raspberrychris/cryptotravellers/content/blog/how-to-get-free-bitcoins-the-easiest-ways-to-earn-bitcoin.md

 ### Presearch.io

-[Presearch.io](https://www.presearch.io/) is building a complete ecosystem to support the PRE token and provide the world with a decentralised search engine that is powered by the community, for the community.
+[Presearch.io](https://www.presearch.io/) is a decentralised search engine that allows you to collect PRE tokens by searching.
+You could then if you wanted turn this into Bitcoin.
+Presearch also allows you to buy advertising space with PRE tokens, which allows you to get an ad over a certain search for staking a certain amount of PRE tokens.

 > With Presearch.io you can earn cryptocurrency (Pre Tokens) for simply searching on Presearch rather than Google.